mttruby/ml-lecture-exercise/README.md

 ## Repository Structure

 - ``notebooks/``: Contains all the Jupyter notebooks used in the lecture.
 Each notebook covers different machine learning topics, exercises, and examples.

-- ``environment.yml``: YAML file with specifications for creating a conda environment containing all necessary packages for running the notebooks.

 ## Topics Covered